voximplant/conference/README.md

 ![Conference Manager Interface](http://habrastorage.org/files/71e/3e7/25a/71e3e725a3b94a0781118b712c0892d1.png "Conference Manager")

-This project contains [VoxEngine] scenarios, webservice (PHP), DB schema (MySQL) and web interface for conference management.
+This project contains the [VoxEngine] scenarios, a Web service (PHP), a DB schema (MySQL) and a Web client for conference management.
 This README file describes how to use the provided files to build audio conferencing service.
-The only thing you need to start building your audio conferencing is VoxImplant developer account - you can get it for free at https://voximplant.com/sign-up
+The only thing you need to start building your audio conferencing is a Voximplant developer account - you can get it for free at https://voximplant.com/sign-up

 Quickstart
 ----